vuorinem/issuer-trust-token-prototype/README.md

 The verifier can verify that the issuer of the VC is trusted with the following steps:

+1. Resikve JWT issuer public keys based on the DID in the `iss` claim
-1. Validate the JWT signature using key information from the RI
+2. Validate the JWT signature
-2. Check that the `sub` claim matches the DID of the DI
+3. Check that the `sub` claim matches the DID of the DI
-3. Check that the JWT was valid at the time when the VC was issued
+4. Check that the JWT was valid at the time when the VC was issued
-4. Check that the `credentialType` claim matches the VC type
+5. Check that the `credentialType` claim matches the VC type

 ## Considerations